The non-Lefschetz locus of conics: The non-Lefschetz locus of forms of degree

 \section{The non-Lefschetz locus of forms of degree $2$}

 In this section, we want to define the non-Lefschetz locus for forms of degree $2$ for any Artinian algebra, following what has been done for linear forms in \cite{main}.
-We will first recall the definitions of Lefschetz Properties and non-Lefschetz locus.
+We first recall the definitions of Lefschetz Properties and non-Lefschetz locus.

-Let $k$ be an algebraic closed field of characteristic $0$, and let $R=k[x_1,\dots,x_n]$ be the standard graded polynomial ring in $n$ variables.

-Let $A=R/I$ a graded Artinian algebra of socle degree $e$, $A=\bigoplus_{i=0}^{e} [A]_i$.
+Let $\kk$ be an algebraically closed field of characteristic $0$, and let $R=\kk[x_1,\dots,x_n]$ be the standard graded polynomial ring in $n$ variables.
+Let $A=R/I=\bigoplus_{i=0}^{e} [A]_i$ be a graded Artinian algebra of socle degree $e$.
 We denote with $(h_0,\dots, h_e)$ the Hilbert function of $A$, i.e. $h_i=\dim ([A]_i)$ for each $0\leq i\leq e$. \begin{df} $A$ has the \emph{Weak Lefschetz Property (WLP)} if there exists a linear element $\ell$ in $R$ such that the multiplication map $\times\ell: [A]_i\to [A]_{i+1}$ has maximal rank for every degree $i$, i.e. it is always either surjective or injective.
-Such an element is called a \emph{(Weak) Lefschetz element}. \end{df} That set of Lefschetz elements form a Zariski-open set, and its complement is called the \emph{non-Lefschetz locus} of $A$ and denoted with $\LL_A$. \begin{df} We say that $A$ has the \emph{Strong Lefschetz Property (SLP)} if there is a linear element $\ell$ such that the multiplication map for any power of $\ell$, $\times\ell^d:[A]_i\to [A]_{i+d}$, has maximal rank in each degree $i$. \end{df}
+Such an element is called a \emph{(Weak) Lefschetz element}. \end{df} The set of Lefschetz elements forms a Zariski-open set, and its complement is called the \emph{non-Lefschetz locus} of $A$, which is denoted by $\LL_A$. \begin{df} We say that $A$ has the \emph{Strong Lefschetz Property (SLP)} if there is a linear element $\ell$ such that the multiplication map for any power of $\ell$, $\times\ell^d:[A]_i\to [A]_{i+d}$, has maximal rank in each degree $i$. \end{df}

-The SLP also implies the Maximum Rank Property: \begin{df} $A$ has the \emph{Maximal Rank Property (MRP)} if for each $d$ the multiplication map for any general form of degree $d$, $f\in[R]_d$, has maximal rank in each degree. \end{df} If we fix $d$ we also have \begin{df} We say that $A$ has the \emph{Strong Lefschetz Property (SLP) at range $d$} if there is a linear element $\ell$ such that the multiplication map $\times\ell^d:[A]_i\to [A]_{i+d}$, has maximal rank in each degree $i$. \end{df}
+The SLP also implies the Maximal Rank Property: \begin{df} $A$ has the \emph{Maximal Rank Property (MRP)} if for each $d$ the multiplication map for any general form of degree $d$, $f\in[R]_d$, has maximal rank in each degree. \end{df} If we fix $d$ we also have \begin{df} We say that $A$ has the \emph{Strong Lefschetz Property (SLP) at range $d$} if there is a linear element $\ell$ such that the multiplication map $\times\ell^d:[A]_i\to [A]_{i+d}$, has maximal rank in each degree $i$. \end{df}

 In this paper, we want to focus only on the case $d=2$, and study the forms $C\in [R]_2$ such that there exists a degree $i$ for which the multiplication map $\times C: [A]_i\to [A]_{i+2}$ is neither surjective nor injective.